-Review

-Roles of Podoplanin in Malignant Progression of Tumor
+Review Roles of Podoplanin in Malignant Progression of Tumor

-Hiroyuki Suzuki1,\, Mika K. Kaneko and Yukinari Kato1,2,\
+Hiroyuki Suzuki ^{1,}, Mika K. Kaneko 2 and Yukinari Kato ^{1,2,}

-- Department of Molecular Pharmacology, Tohoku University Graduate School of Medicine, 2-1, Seiryomachi, Aoba-ku, Sendai, Miyagi, 980-8575, Japan - Department of Antibody Drug Development, Tohoku University Graduate School of Medicine, 2-1 Seiryomachi, Aoba-ku, Sendai, Miyagi 980-8575, Japan - \ Correspondence: hiroyuki.suzuki.b4@tohoku.ac.jp (H.S.); yukinarikato@med.tohoku.ac.jp (Y.K.); Tel.: +81-22-717-8207 (H.S.,Y.K.)
+- 1 Department of Molecular Pharmacology, Tohoku University Graduate School of Medicine, 2-1 Seiryo-machi, Aoba-ku, Sendai 980-8575, Japan - 2 Department of Antibody Drug Development, Tohoku University Graduate School of Medicine, 2-1 Seiryo-machi, Aoba-ku, Sendai 980-8575, Japan; k.mika@med.tohoku.ac.jp - Correspondence: hiroyuki.suzuki.b4@tohoku.ac.jp (H.S.); yukinarikato@med.tohoku.ac.jp (Y.K.); Tel.: +81-22-717-8207 (H.S. & Y.K.)

 Abstract: Podoplanin (PDPN) is a cell-surface mucin-like glycoprotein that plays a critical role in tumor development and normal development of the lung, kidney, and lymphatic vascular systems.
 PDPN is overexpressed in several tumors and is involved in their malignancy.
 PDPN induces platelet aggregation through binding to platelet receptor C-type lectin-like receptor 2.
-Furthermore, PDPN modulates signal transductions that regulate cell proliferation, differentiation, migration, invasion, epithelial to mesenchymal transition, and stemness, all of which are crucial for the malignant progression of tumor.
-In the tumor microenvironment (TME), PDPN expression is up-regulated in the tumor stroma, including cancer-associated fibroblasts (CAFs) and immune cells.
+Furthermore, PDPN modulates signal transductions that regulate cell proliferation, differentiation, migration, invasion, epithelial-tomesenchymal transition, and stemness, all of which are crucial for the malignant progression of tumor.
+In the tumor microenvironment (TME), PDPN expression is upregulated in the tumor stroma, including cancer-associated fibroblasts (CAFs) and immune cells.
 CAFs play significant roles in the extracellular matrix remodeling and the development of immunosuppressive TME.
-Additionally, PDPN functions as a co-inhibitory molecule on T cells, indicating the involvement with immune evasion.
-In this review, we describe the mechanistic basis and diverse roles of PDPN in malignant progression of tumor and discuss the possibility of the clinical application of PDPN-targeted cancer therapy, including cancer-specific monoclonal antibodies, and chimeric antigen receptor T technologies.
+Additionally, PDPN functions as a co-inhibitory molecule on T cells, indicating its involvement with immune evasion.
+In this review, we describe the mechanistic basis and diverse roles of PDPN in the malignant progression of tumors and discuss the possibility of the clinical application of PDPN-targeted cancer therapy, including cancer-specific monoclonal antibodies, and chimeric antigen receptor T technologies.